AlmondOffSec/PassTheCert/Python/README.md

   * `del_computer`: Delete a computer from the domain
   * `modify_computer`: Modify the password of the computer

+* Contrained delegation attack
+  * `add_computer -delegated-services`: Add a computer configured with contrained delegated services store in `msDS-AllowedToDelegateTo` new computer's attributes.

 * RBCD attack
   * `read_rbcd`: Read `msDS-AllowedToActOnBehalfOfOtherIdentity` and resolve SIDs to `sAMaccountnames`
   * `write_rbcd`: Write new SIDs to `the msDS-AllowedToActOnBehalfOfOtherIdentity`
   * `remove_rbcd`: Remove specific entries
   * `flush_rbcd`: Flush all entries

 * Misc
   * `whoami`: Return the user represented by the certificate